The "Fall" of 1990: 80s Movies Murdered by TV

 I'm not sure if there was a writers strike in 1990 or if TV producers decided to just take a vacation from creativity for the fall schedule.
 Five, yes that's 5 (or "cinco" in Spanish,) FIVE television series based directly from feature films made their debuts in the fall of 1990.

 Uncle Buck - This was the revelation that started this blog post.
 Totally forgot that CBS tried to bring the beloved 1989 John Candy role to the small screen.
 The premise: Tia, Miles, and Maizy lose their parents to a car accident and Uncle Buck is designated as their legal guardian.
 WHAT??!!
 Make him move next door or something, but don't kill off the parents!
 What a way to begin a show!
 Well turns out, the show itself crashed and burned after just 22 episodes.
 Nothing against Kevin Meaney, but you just don't replace John Candy and almost $80 million at the box office.
+You are better off playing the online casinos then taking a gamble like this.
 The sequel that should've happened...Uncle Buck 2: Buck Moves In.

-As much as I hate 1990 just for the fact that it ended the 80s, going through this list just makes me hate it more.
-Well at least they left some the beloved 80s movies alone, like Back To The Future, Bill & Ted's Excellent Adventure, Rambo, and Robocop...they made animated series out of those?
-REALLY??!!
-Just when you thought it was safe to love TV again, it sounds like another round of torturing 80s movies.
+As much as I hate 1990 just for the fact that it ended the '80s, going through this list just makes me hate it more.
+Well at least they left some the beloved '80s movies alone, like Back To The Future, Bill & Ted's Excellent Adventure, Rambo, and Robocop...wait, they made animated series out of those?
+Just when you thought cartoons were safe, it sounds like another round of torturing '80s movies.